-If you’ve ever inherited a fact table with two billion rows and been told “just add a partition,” you know the docs make this sound simpler than it is.
-Here’s the version I wish someone had handed me on day one.
+If you’ve ever inherited a fact table with two billion rows and been told “just add partitioning,” you already know the docs make this sound far simpler than it is.
+Partitioning in SQL Server is deeply useful and deeply fiddly, and most of the tutorials on the internet leave out the parts that actually bite you on a Tuesday night in production.

 What partitioning is — and isn’t